napodan/magichet/README.md

 digger and builder xp, then you're wrong :) The game has a protection against that, and you would only wear out your tool if you try to dig your own buildings.
-That means your builder xp WOULD decrease and your digger xp would NOT increase in such a case.
+That means your builder xp WILL decrease and your digger xp will NOT increase in such a case.

 Th second one is another drawback - The Gods of Ancient Magic do NOT appreciate your hacky ways of using their powers.
-But maybe there ARE some cases when redistribution would help?
+But maybe there ARE some cases when redistribution would help? ;)

 ###II-8 Vehicles

 Boats, cars, jetpacks, helicopters and even UFOs!
+All are subject to be included.
 Find recipes on your own ;)

 ###II-10 Industry